Specialist Convalescent, Respite or Palliative Care in our Bristol Nursing Homes

 Caring for someone 24/7 is extremely tough and exhausting and respite care is short-term relief for primary carers.
 It is there to provide a break for family members or others who aren’t paid for their caring and do it full time.

-Respite care can also be good for the person receiving care, giving them a change of scenery and someone else providing the care for a short period of time can be healthy for them too.
+Respite can also be good for the person receiving care, giving them a change of scenery and someone else supporting them for a short period of time can be healthy for them too.

-Respite gives full-time carers an important break so they feel refreshed, re-energized, ready and able to care again.
+Respite gives full-time carers an important break so they feel refreshed, re-energized, ready and able to be there 24/7 again.

-For the person being cared for they may need a short period of specialist care that their carer cannot provide and this can be where nurses are needed if they are unwell or if they need certain medication.
-Respite care in these circumstances prevents a person from having to go into hospital to be cared for and means they are looked after in a more homely environment.
+It can be for anyone who may need a short period of specialist care that their carer cannot provide and this can be where nurses are needed if they are unwell or if they need certain medication.
+Respite in these circumstances prevents a person from having to go into hospital to be cared for and means they are looked after in a more homely environment.
+Bristol Care Homes have a nurse on duty in each of their homes 24 hours a day, 365 days a year.

-It can also be a good opportunity for the person being cared for to stay in a particular home if a more permanent caring solution is needed for them.
-The respite care gives them and their carer an opportunity to see how they get on and how comfortable they are there.
+It can also be a good opportunity for the person being looked after to stay in a particular home if a more permanent caring solution is needed for them.
+The respite gives them and their carer an opportunity to see how they get on and how comfortable they are there.

 - Daycare centres